 We can ignore everything inside the recipes/ directory for now.
 This directory contains package descriptions.
 We will come back to the packaging topic later.
-A grep -v hides these files from our view.
+With the focus on the kernel, we can further ignore anything related to "drivers", "boot", "git", or "sculpt".
+The use of grep -v allows us to hide these distractions from our view.